*the notes below have been transcribed from the LIVE video

-Have you ever had a misunderstanding of something so small but it made such a HUGE difference in how the other person interpreted it?
+Have you ever had a misunderstanding of something so small but it made such a HUGE difference?

 How does this relate to you?
-Well, if you are like many of my clients, you have YEARS of experience in your field.
+Well, if you are like many of my clients, you have YEARS of experience.
 Before we start our work together I feel like some of them speak in tongues because they are true experts at what they do.
-They’ve been doing what they do for 10, 15, 20, 30 years.
+They’ve been doing what they do for years.
 Part of our work is to adjust HOW they explain the benefits of their work, even if it’s about a simple concept.
-When it comes to selling something, you really have to focus on making sure that you’re using the words the person you’re talking to would use.
+When it comes to selling something, you really have to make sure that you’re using the words the person you’re talking to would use.

 Has this ever happened to you when you were considering hiring someone?